mithunpaul08/mean-teacher/pytorch/README.md

 python -u main.py --dataset fever --arch simple_MLP_embed_RTE --pretrained_wordemb true --update_pretrained_wordemb false --epochs 100 --run-name fever_transform --batch_size 32 --lr 0.005 --data_dir data-local/ --print_freq 1 --workers 0 --dev_input_file fever_dev_lex_3labels_100_no_lists_evidence_not_sents.jsonl --train_input_file fever_train_lex_3labels_400_smartner_3labels_no_lists_evidence_not_sents.jsonl --arch da_RTE --log_level INFO --use_gpu false --pretrained_wordemb_file data-local/glove/glove.840B.300d.txt --use_double_optimizers true --run_student_only true --labels 20.0 --consistency 1

 ```

+## Notes
+- for pytorch instinstallation get the right command from the pytorch [homepage](https://pytorch.org/) based on your OS and configs.

+- Note that in this particular case the file train_full_with_evi_sents is a collection of all claims and the corresponding
+ evidences in the training data of [FEVER](http://fever.ai/) challenge.
+This is not available in public unlike the FEVER data.
+ This is the output of the IR module of FEVER baseline [code](http://fever.ai/task.html).

-***Note*** : the glove file kept at `data-local/glove/glove.840B.300d.txt` is a very small version of the actual glove file.
+ - The glove file kept at `data-local/glove/glove.840B.300d.txt` is a very small version of the actual glove file.
 You might want to replace it with the actual 840B [glove file](https://nlp.stanford.edu/projects/glove/)

-***Note***:  I personally like/trust `pip install ` instead of `conda install`  because the repos of pip are more comprehensive
+ - I personally like/trust `pip install ` instead of `conda install`  because the repos of pip are more comprehensive

-***Note***:  The code expects to find the data in specific directories inside the data-local directory.
+ - The code expects to find the data in specific directories inside the data-local directory.
 For example some sample training and dev is kept here:

 ```
 pytorch/data-local/rte/fever/